An Optimal and Robust Nonconforming Finite Element Method for the Strain Gradient Elasticity: Introduction

+For sufficiently smooth domains, for example when $\partial\Omega$ is of class $C^2$, the existence of a bounded right inverse of the divergence operator \cite[Theorem 3.1]{DanchinMucha2013} implies that the continuous complex \eqref{complexdivpart0} is exact.
+On nonsmooth domains, however, this exactness may fail.
+In two dimensions, the failure is related to corner compatibility conditions for the regular divergence problem on polygonal domains; see \cite{ArnoldScottVogelius1988}.
+Indeed, if $\boldsymbol{v}\in H^2(\Omega;\mathbb R^2)\cap H_0^1(\Omega;\mathbb R^2)$, then its tangential derivatives vanish along boundary edges.
+At a boundary corner, the two tangential directions are linearly independent, which imposes an additional compatibility condition on $\div\boldsymbol v$.
+A related corner difficulty for the SGE model with homogeneous simply supported boundary conditions is treated in \cite{LiaoMing2025} by a broken Hardy inequality.
+By contrast, since $V_h$ and $Q_h$ are nonconforming, no corner compatibility restrictions arise in two dimensions, nor do the analogous compatibility restrictions associated with codimension-two boundary faces arise in higher dimensions.
+This is one advantage of the nonconforming construction.

-With the nonconforming finite element spaces $V_h$ and $Q_h$, we advance an optimal lower-order nonconforming finite element method for problem~\eqref{SGE0}, which is robust with respect to the Lam\'{e} constant $\lambda$ and the size parameter $\iota$.
-Our approach employs the Nitsche's technique to weakly enforce the boundary condition $\partial_n\boldsymbol{u}=0$, while the boundary condition $\boldsymbol{u}=0$ is inherently incorporated into the finite element space $V_h$ in a strong manner.
-Based on the Brezzi-Douglas-Marini (BDM) element interpolation \cite{MR4458899,ChenChenHuangWei2024,BrezziDouglasMarini1986,BrezziDouglasDuranFortin1987,nedelec1986new}, we build up interpolation operators $I_h^V: H^1_0(\Omega;\mathbb{R}^d)\rightarrow V_h$ and $I_h^Q: L_0^2(\Omega)\rightarrow Q_{h}$ satisfying the commutative property
+With the nonconforming finite element spaces $V_h$ and $Q_h$, we advance an optimal low-order nonconforming finite element method for problem~\eqref{SGE0}, which is robust with respect to the Lam\'{e} constant $\lambda$ and the size parameter $\iota$.
+Our approach employs Nitsche's technique to weakly enforce the boundary condition $\partial_n\boldsymbol{u}=0$, while the boundary condition $\boldsymbol{u}=0$ is inherently incorporated into the finite element space $V_h$ in a strong manner.
+In this sense, the combination of the discrete complex \eqref{femcomplexdivpart} with Nitsche's method preserves the relevant structure of the short complex \eqref{complexdivpart} at the discrete level.